glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/TC/CFG ( Context Free Grammer ).md

 #### Sentential Form
 def::If a [[CFG ( Context Free Grammer )#^805ff3]] tree contains the root S, it is called a **sentential form**.
 The above sub-tree is also in sentential form.
 Also sentential form is a string

+## Ambiguous Grammar
+Def:: A grammar said to be Ambiguous if there exists two or more derivation tree for a String w (that mean more then two left derivation tree)